Its fresh leaves and plant seeds can be used in many Mexican, Middle Eastern, Indian, and Asian cuisines.

 Cilantro at a Glance

-This soft plant can grow up 6 to 10 inches tall and can spread anywhere between 4 inches and 10 inches depending on the variety you have.
+This soft plant can grow up to 6 to 10 inches tall and can spread anywhere between 4 inches and 10 inches, depending on your variety.

-It has variably-shaped leaves with those at the base being broadly lobed while those located higher up the plant are slender and feathered.
+It has variably-shaped green leaves, with those at the base being broadly lobed while those located higher up the plant are slender and feathered.
 It has small white or pale pink flowers and globular fruits (<— Coriander).

-You may also like: Rosemary: Propagating, Growing, Harvesting, & Uses
+You may also like: Rosemary: Everything You Need To Know

 These herbs are relatively quick to mature.
-You can start picking leaves within 50 to 55 days of starting seed.
-If you want to harvest the Coriander seeds it produces after flowering, you might have to wait up to 100 days since it typically bolts to seed when the days start to lengthen and the temperatures rise in the summer.
+You can start picking the flat leaves of the plant within 50 to 55 days of starting the seed.
+If you want to harvest the Coriander seeds, it produces after flowering.
+You might have to wait up to 100 days since it typically bolts to make seed heads when the days start to lengthen, and the temperatures rise in the summer.

-One of the most unique things about cilantro is that different people may perceive the taste of its leaves differently.
-Some people enjoy it’s refreshing, lemony, or lime-like flavor while others don’t quite agree with its pungent and soapy taste and smell.
+One of the most unique things about cilantro is the flavor of the leaves and that different people may perceive the taste of its leaves differently.
+Some people enjoy its refreshing, lemony, or lime-like flavor, while others don’t quite agree with its pungent and soapy taste and smell.

 My Mother tastes it as soap, yet I nor any of my kids or hubby taste it that way.
-Except I told the oldest son and now he’s upset cause he thinks it tastes like soap – the power of suggestion is incredible! lol
+Except I told the oldest son, and now he’s upset cause he thinks cilantro tastes like soap – the power of suggestion is incredible! lol

-Cilantro is best grown by directly sowing seeds in the garden.
-This is because it can germinate in just 7 to 10 days so it doesn’t need to be started indoors under grow lights.
-Plus, it develops a taproot which means it doesn’t like to be transplanted.
+Cilantro is best grown when you sow seeds directly in the garden bed.
+This is because it can germinate in just 7 to 10 days, so it doesn’t need to be started indoors under grow lights.
+Plus, it develops a tap root which means it doesn’t like to be transplanted.

-Cilantro is a cooler-weather herb and it grows best in partial shade.
-However, if you keep it moist enough, it can handle more sun in the early spring and in the fall. but, be careful to avoid overwatering these plants to so you don’t end up with root rot and waterlogging.
+Cilantro is a cool weather herb, and it grows best in light shade or partial shade.
+However, if you keep it moist enough, it can handle warm weather and full sun in the early spring and the fall.
+But, be careful to avoid overwatering these new plants, so you don’t end up with root rot and waterlogging.

 Caring for Cilantro Plants

-If you’re growing cilantro for its leaves, you’ll want to works towards maximizing its foliage.
-Pinch back young cilantro plants up to an inch or longer to encourage bushier growth.
-As soon as the top part of the main stem starts to develop flower buds or seed pods, cut them off to redirect the plant’s energy into leaf growth.
+If you’re growing this versatile plant for its fresh Cilantro leaves, you’ll want to work towards maximizing its foliage.
+Pinch back young cilantro plants up to an inch or longer to encourage bushier new growth.
+As soon as the top part of the main stem starts to develop plants flower buds or seed pods, cut them off to redirect the plant’s energy into leaf growth.